-Thus, this story will probably seem over-dramatic, but keep in mind that I was also looking for any good excuse to skip out on a movie I no longer had enthusiasm to see.
+Thus, this story will probably seem overly-dramatic, but keep in mind that I was also looking for any good excuse to skip out on a movie I no longer had enthusiasm to see.

-So, I had one simple rule to guarantee my attendance: this would be a family-exclusive event, and anyone born without our last name can not be invited.
+So, I had one simple rule to guarantee my attendance: this would be a family-exclusive event, and anyone born without our last name could not be invited.

 Now, if it was up to me, I would have just invited only the single men in my family, but since it was my Uncle’s responsibility now, he decided to invite my brother and his son, so he could also initiate my young nephew into the Sci-Fi Fantasy genre the same way we were.